collerek/ormar/docs/fields.md

 # Fields

-There are 11 basic model field types and a special `ForeignKey` field to establish relationships between models.
+There are 12 basic model field types and a special `ForeignKey` and `Many2Many` fields to establish relationships between models.

+!!!tip
+    For explanation of `ForeignKey` and `Many2Many` fields check [relations][relations].

 Each of the `Fields` has assigned both `sqlalchemy` column class and python type that is used to create `pydantic` model.